mikevalstar/mikevalstar_com3/docs/ideas.md

 * Frameworks / tools for people who hate coding
 * Do you really need a CMS?
 * Writing user stories (something about making them not overlapping and sub tasks)
 * Ramifications, understanding your site model
+* Salesforce and Enterprise apps

 ## HTML / CSS related
 * Animations